 In a similar fashion to a Competitive Analysis Template, a Competitive Profile Matrix once completed will give you the insight you need to:

-Obviously, different organisations will have different strengths and weaknesses, for example, while one organisation might have the best cost base due to its superior supply chain, another might have the best quality product, whilst yet another organisation might have the best customer service.
+Obviously, different organizations will have different strengths and weaknesses, for example, while one organization might have the best cost base due to its superior supply chain, another might have the best quality product, whilst yet another organization might have the best customer service.
 The advantage of a Competitive Profile Matrix is that it allows you to rank you and your competitors against each other in terms of the “total package” you bring to the marketplace.

 An example of a CPM is shown below: